// blog/calculators/

 • Agricultural equipment: exempt in most agricultural states.

-• Digital goods: taxed in roughly half of US states; the landscape is still evolving as states update tax codes written before digital products existed.
+• Digital goods: taxed in roughly half of US states, and the picture keeps shifting as states update tax codes written before digital products existed.

 * * *